 The current suite of data delivery templates covers a range of UK and European requirements.
 The templates will be reviewed on a periodic basis and updates will be issued where appropriate.

-The Cost Transparency Initiative (CTI) launched a new cost transparency framework in May 2019.
+The CTI launched a new cost transparency framework in May 2019 aimed primarily at DB pension schemes.
 The framework builds on proposals put forward by the IA in March 2017 and the recommendations of the Institutional Disclosure Working Group (IDWG) in June 2018.
 The framework is underpinned by the Institutional Cost Template (a machine-readable codification of the data set).
-An excel data sheet also provides a visual representation of the data fields.
+An excel datasheet also provides a visual representation of the data fields.

 Additional guidance for real estate funds can be found on the AREF website.

 A joint ABI/IA working group developed the DC Workplace Pensions Template (DCPT) and the Fair Value mid-Price Template (FVPT) for the purpose of providing insurers with transaction costs data in accordance with COBS 19.8.4R.
 DCPT V1.0 was issued in December 2017 and FVPT V1.0 was issued in May 2018.

 The IA and ABI modified the DCPT to take account of changes to the rules in COBS 19.8 and issued DCPT V1.1 issued in April 2020.
 The changes are minor and affect only the definitions of existing fields 02010 and 02080.
 DCPT V1.1 should be used only when reporting for periods ending on or after 1 April 2020.

 FinDatEx (Financial Data Exchange) is a joint structure established by representatives of the European financial services industry with the view to coordinate, organise and carry out standardisation work to facilitate the exchange of data between stakeholders in the application of European financial markets legislation, such as MiFID II, PRIIPs, Solvency II and SFDR.